david-vazquez/mcv-m5/README.md

 - Google slides for Week 7 (T.B.A.)

 ## Peer review
-- Intra-group evaluation form for Week 2 (T.B.A.)
+- Intra-group evaluation form for [Week 2](https://goo.gl/forms/7qgDLUaQJRgTB37G2)
 - Intra-group evaluation form for Week 4 (T.B.A.)
 - Intra-group evaluation form for Week 6 (T.B.A.)
 - Intra-group evaluation form for Week 7 (T.B.A.)